sr99622/deep_sort_v2/README.md

 identical to the original deep_sort program.

 Model development and training code has been omitted from this repository, it is only concerned with run time functionality.
+It is necessary to use a deprecated version of the sklearn package (0.0) based on scikit-learn 0.22.2

 ## Citing DeepSORT